This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 See 4.6 Drugs used in nausea and vertigo

-Note: There is less safety data with ondansetron and studies are mixed.
-For this reason, the Royal College of Obstetricians and Gynaecologists recommends the use of ondansetron should be limited to patients who are not adequately managed on the first- and second-line anti-emetics above, and preferably used after the first trimester of pregnancy.
-For further information, refer to RCOG guidance, or BUMPS.
+The Royal College of Obstetricians and Gynaecologists recommends the use of ondansetron should be limited to patients who are not adequately managed on the first- and second-line anti-emetics above, and preferably used after the first trimester of pregnancy.
+For further information, refer to RCOG guidance, and BUMPS.

 Ondansetron must not be used in patients with any history suggestive of prolonged QT; co-administration with other medicines which prolong the QT interval should be avoided.